MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

     #4  RtlInitializeExceptionChain    Windows
 ```

 Then there's information about the heap-use-after-free error.
-That refers to using `*pointer` in the `printf()` call because the memory `pointer` refers to was freed earlier.
-The call stack where the error occurs is listed, as is the call stack where this memory was allocated and freed:
+This refers to using `*pointer` in the `printf()` call because the memory `pointer` refers to was freed earlier.
+The call stack where the error occurs is listed, as are the call stacks where this memory was allocated and freed:

 ```cmd
 ==35680==ERROR: AddressSanitizer: heap-use-after-free on address 0x02a03550 at pc 0x00e91097 bp 0x012ffc64 sp 0x012ffc58READ of size 4 at 0x02a03550 thread T0